-- Construction / renovation of buildings or infrastructure - Provision of equipment and materials - Technical or educational training / workshops to complement the above two activities - The project must be completed within 1 year after the date of the signing of the Grant Contract.
+- Construction / renovation of buildings or infrastructure - Provision of equipment and materials - Some soft components can be integrated into a project when the importance of the combination of the component with the construction or provision of equipment to the applied project is recognized. - i.e. Technical or educational training/ workshops to complement the above two activities - i.e. Capacity development, for example, can fit such case. - The project must be completed within 1 year after the date of the signing of the Grant Contract.